Top 15 Non-Clinical Healthcare Jobs

 If business or education is not your niche, embrace your inner geek and consider medical equipment preparer as a career.
 With more and more technology forming the backbone of medical practice, these jobs not only pay well but offer job security.
 You can find these positions in hospitals, as well as private practice clinics.

 Medical equipment preparers are responsible for testing, repairing, and adjusting medical equipment.
 Someone has to keep the MRIs and CT scanners up and scanning.
-This type of job preparation can be obtained through on-the-job training or vocational degree programs, and can bring in salaries upward of $66,000 per year.

 With more and more companies focusing on employee health and wellness, the demand for health educators makes it a position worth considering.
 A health educator is part teacher and part doctor, and may work in settings that vary from schools, to community centers, to health care systems.

-This type of position can bring in a salary of $73,000 or more per year.
 Health educators are responsible for promoting healthy lifestyles and wellness.
 They work with individuals and groups to promote healthy behaviors that can prevent disease and other health problems.